 There are several classes to choose from, each with a different focus:

 The Older, Wiser, Livelier, Seniors is open to adults age 50 and over who enjoy having a nice lunch away from home.
-We meet the 3rd Monday of each month in the fellowship hall where we enjoy delightful conversations, personal stories, entertainment and informational programs.
-On occasion, we also take trips to museums and theaters.
+We have cancelled our meetings until after the need for social distancing is necessary and the restaurants are allowed to have inside dining.

 The purpose of the Newborn Visitor Committee is to make a visit in the home of babies born to church members.
 We present a small gift to the child on behalf of the church.
 In addition, we typically take a gift of food.
 We offer support to the family and let them know the church is thinking of them during this time.